Prescott Burgess: Baltimore Ravens (second stint)

-Third stint with Baltimore Ravens

 On September 3, 2011, Burgess was released during final cuts.
 He was re-signed by the Baltimore Ravens on September 28, when Baltimore cornerback Dominique Foxworth was placed on injured reserve.
 Burgess was active for one game, with no statistics.
 He was waived again on October 4, after Baltimore signed cornerback Bryan McCann.
 He was re-signed on October 18.
-He was placed on Injured Reserve November 2, 2011 and the team signed Edgar Jones as a replacement.
-He was taken off Injured Reserve on December 3, 2011 and immediately released from the team.
+He was placed on Injured Reserve November 2, 2011, and the team signed Edgar Jones as a replacement.
+He was taken off Injured Reserve on December 3, 2011, and immediately released from the team.

 While not seeing much time on defense during his stints with the Ravens, he did establish himself as a special teams standout, becoming one of their top tacklers in that unit.